WE LIVE IN DANGEROUS TIMES

 Walking more

 The modern world discourages walking, jobs that require sitting down at your screen, shops that require a car to reach them and a whole variety of other constraints; we now walk much less than we did even thirty years ago when car ownership was much lower.
-So the benefit of walking is that everyone needs to walk more, but what do we mean by the word, “more”.
+We know that everyone will benefit from walking more, but what do we mean by the word "more".

 Because of this the focus is now on the minutes of brisk activity and the NHS Active10 App actually measures the minutes of brisk activity.
 The aim therefore is to walk at least 30 minutes a day briskly.
 To stick to the international guidelines doing this five days a week is sufficient to reduce your risk of, for example, cardiovascular disease, but many people find it easier just to make it a daily routine, and to do this 7 days a week, which is almost certainly better than five, for mental health as well as physical health.